A factorisation theory for generalised power series and omnific integers: The degree is a multiplicative valuation

-Note that the above proof uses not only that $\Rb$ is complete, but also that $\supp(b_i)$ is bounded from above for $b_i \in \KRR$.
-In fact, arbitrary series in $K((\Rb))$ may not have a normal form, as for instance
+\begin{rem} Note that the above proof uses not only that $\Rb$ is complete, but also that $\supp(b_i')$ is bounded from above for $b_i' \in \KRR$.
+In fact, arbitrary series in $\Kbf((\Rb))$ may not have a normal form.
+For instance